brianary/scripts/README.md

 - **New-DbProviderObject.ps1**: Create a common database object.
 - **Optimize-Path.ps1**: Sorts, prunes, and normalizes both user and system Path entries.
 - **Read-Choice.ps1**: Returns choice selected from a list of options.
+- **Remove-LockyFile.ps1**: Removes a file that may be prone to locking.
 - **Remove-Xml.ps1**: Removes a node found by Select-Xml from its XML document.
 - **Repair-DatabaseConstraintNames.ps1**: Finds database constraints with system-generated names and gives them deterministic names.
 - **Select-XmlNodeValue.ps1**: Returns the value of an XML node found by Select-Xml.